Tsundoku

 (積ん読, Tsundoku) is the phenomenon of acquiring reading materials but letting them pile up in a home without reading them.
 The term is also used to refer to unread books on a bookshelf meant for reading later.

 The term originated in the Meiji era (1868–1912) as Japanese slang.
 It combines elements of the terms (積んでおく, tsunde-oku), and (読書, dokusho).
-There are suggestions to use the word in the English language and include it in dictionaries like the Collins Dictionary.

 The American author and bibliophile A. Edward Newton commented on a similar state in 1921.
+The Canadian poet Robert W. Service remarked on the phenomenon in his poem, "Book Lover".

-In his 2007 book The Black Swan, Nassim Nicholas Taleb popularized the term "antilibrary", which was coined by Umberto Eco to characterize Jonathan Swift's description of a library in Gulliver's Travels and has been compared with tsundoku.
+In his 2007 book The Black Swan, Nassim Nicholas Taleb popularized the term antilibrary, which was coined by Umberto Eco to characterize Jonathan Swift's description of a library in Gulliver's Travels and has been compared with tsundoku.